PHPCSUtils 1.2.1

 Main differences with the PHPCS version:

-• Removed the parse error warning for properties in interfaces.
+• Removed the parse error warning for properties in enums (PHPCS 4.0 makes the same change).
 This will now throw the same "$stackPtr is not a class member var" runtime exception as other non-property variables passed to the method.

 • Defensive coding against incorrect calls to this method.